Historic Sites

 Ringland / Smeltzer House & Oak Hill District

-The Ringland/Smeltzer House is also significant as part of the Oak Hill District, a four block district placed on the National Register of Historical Places in 1977.
-The district consists of 15 homes which together reflect the changing architectural styles of the post Civil War period, 1870-1910, and the prosperity and optimism which dominated in Fort Dodge during its golden era.
+The Ringland/Smeltzer House is part of the Oak Hill District, a four block area placed on the National Register of Historical Places in 1977.
+The district consists of 15 homes which reflect the changing architectural styles of the post Civil War period, 1870-1910, and the prosperity and optimism which dominated Fort Dodge during its golden era.

 WEBSITE